montaigneio/montaigne/journal.md

 ### quote

-Television screens saturated with commercials promote the Utopian and childish idea that all problems have fast, simple, and technological solutions.
+Television screens saturated with commercials to promote the Utopian and childish idea that all problems have fast, simple, and technological solutions.

 ## Balzac on consumption